Naeima/ev/README.md

 # EV Dashboards South Wales and West Midlands (UK)

-A local Dash web app for exploring EV charging infrastructure and coastal spatial data in South Wales.
+A local Dash web app for exploring EV charging infrastructure and coastal spatial data in South Wales and another one for West Midlands.

 ## 🚀 How to Run